nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User opens the ClickConnect application
-2. User requests to see a list of all contacts
+1. User requests to see a list of all contacts
-3. ClickConnect displays a success message followed by the list of contacts
+2. ClickConnect displays a success message followed by the list of contacts
-4. User views the list
+3. User views the list
-5. User exists ClickConnect
-6. Use case ends
+4. Use case ends

 **Extensions**

 * 2a.
-User does not know what to type to view a list
-    * 2a1.
-ClickConnect guides the user to the help section where instructions can be found
-    * Use case resumes
-* 2b.
 User enters an invalid command
     * 2b1.
 ClickConnect alerts the user that the command is invalid and displays the correct format
     * Use case resumes